woondossier/docusaurus-terminology/README.md

 ## Usage

-### Defining a term
+### Defining a Term

-This plugin assumes that you follow the structure, as explained below:
+This plugin assumes that you follow a specific pattern.
 Each term should have its own `.md(x)` file, inside the `./docs/terms` directory, and it needs to consist of the following structure:

 ```markdown
 ---